ThinkPads-Wiki/thinkpads-wiki/home.md

 ### IBM
 > [IBM](../wiki/think-pads/ibm) rapidly started a world-wide phenomena and garnered mass praise from computing enthusiasts, consumers, media, and many more, with the introduction of their ThinkPad laptops starting in 1992.

-> With their signature hallmarks, such as the ThinkPad's unmistakable "bento box" design & *TrackPoint*, the minimalist and professional case-finishing/colourways, impeccable hardware quality (sometimes lauded as "feeling" near-indestructable!), and not least of all -- their industry-paving technologies -- it is no surprise that IBM has found unto itself **over 300 awards** for their ThinkPad brand, as well as appearing in the Museum of Modern Art in Manhattan, New York; and even outer space!
+> With their signature hallmarks, such as the ThinkPad's unmistakable "bento box" design & little red*TrackPoint*, the minimalist and professional case-finishing/colourways, impeccable hardware quality (sometimes lauded as "feeling" near-indestructable!), and not least of all -- their industry-paving technologies -- it is no surprise that IBM has found unto itself **over 300 awards** for their ThinkPad brand, as well as appearing in the Museum of Modern Art in Manhattan, New York; and even outer space!

  ### Lenovo
 > [Lenovo](../wiki/think-pads/lenovo) acquired IBM's *ThinkPad* brand on May 1st, 2005.
 As part of their deal, select ThinkPads would continue to be sold under the *IBM* ThinkPad brand for some years afterward.